Building Code Adaptation sessions from CANS and CHBANS

 What to Expect:

-• FREE sessions led by subject matter experts
+• Sessions led by subject matter experts

 • A clear, side-by-side comparison of the 2015 and 2020 codes